vaibhavwalvekar/hit-level-data-python-cft/readme.md

 - Run deploy_stack.sh -- Creates all the required resources with appropriate permission, takes about 3 mins to create the infrastructure.

 <h4>Execution Steps:</h4>
 - Upload a file in landing bucket (data.tsv) -- This will trigger the process of doing DQ, transforming and splitting files and eventually running logic to answer the analytical question.
-The output will be stored in the Processed s3 bucket. <br/>For processing of sample data, end to end is less than a min.<br/>
+The output will be stored in the Processed s3 bucket. <br/>For processing of sample data, end to end will take less than a minute.<br/>
       -  Sample input file provided is found at - https://github.com/vaibhavwalvekar/hit-level-data-python-cft/blob/main/data.tsv<br/>
       -  Corresponding output file for above input can be found at - https://github.com/vaibhavwalvekar/hit-level-data-python-cft/blob/main/2022-07-08_SearchKeywordPerformance.tsv<br/>